federgraph/fleetrace/README.md

 #### Get the code

 * Clone the repository
-* Run yarn from the console.
+* Run yarn from the console, or npm install.

 #### build the project libraries first